Watch Video

 Listening as a strategic skill (not just a soft one)

-When your teenager says, “You never understand me,” it’s rarely about the literal words — it’s about the feeling of not being heard.In the workplace, the same dynamics play out: a product lead might not be engaging with your ideas, your wider team is resistant to change from senior management, maybe you have a junior employee who withdraws instead of speaking up.
+In the workplace, a similar dynamic can play out.
+Maybe a product lead might not be engaging with your ideas, or your wider team seems resistant to recent change in senior management.
+Or maybe you have a junior employee who withdraws instead of speaking up.

 Create psychological safety

-You might find that you get more from a teenager in a casual situation rather than a direct interrogation.
-Sit beside them in the car, not across the dinner table, and they start talking.The same goes for the workspace: casual side-channel check-ins, “How’s this landing with you so far?” often surface more than formal stand-ups.
-Signal that you’re present and non-judgmental by closing your laptop, putting down your phone, and letting silence do some of the work.
+The same goes for the workspace.
+Casual side-channel check-ins, “how’s this landing with you so far?” often surface more rich and engaging conversation.
+Signal that you’re present – and not here to judge – by closing your laptop, putting down your phone, and letting silence do some of the work.

-Show interest in what matters to them — even when it’s not about you
+Show interest in what matters to them

 The same rule applies to cross-functional colleagues.
 If you show zero curiosity about their roadmap pressures or customer blockers, don’t expect them to care about your priorities either.
-If you’re feeling shut out, try some open-ended questions to provoke them to open up: “What’s the biggest friction point you’re seeing on your side?”
-Or, “What do you think is getting missed in these discussions?”
+If you’re feeling shut out, try some open-ended questions to provoke them to open up: “What’s the biggest friction point you’re seeing on your side?” or “what do you think is getting missed in these discussions?”

 Your concern will show that you care.
 Even when it’s not directly relevant to you, you might just find that this information is more valuable than you think.

-Validate first, solve later.
+Validate first, solve later

-In the workplace, when someone vents about a process or decision, resist the urge to immediately correct or advise, they might just need some time to speak, vocalize and process their thoughts.
-This doesn’t mean you agree — it means you acknowledge the emotional reality behind the statement.
-That validation opens the door to deeper dialogue — and makes it more likely they’ll actually hear your response.
+In the workplace, when someone vents about a process or decision, resist the urge to immediately correct or advise.
+They might just need some time to speak, vocalize, and process their thoughts.

-Listen to Understand, Not to Win
+Listen to understand, not to win

 Heading 1